nielskrijger/mysql/README.md

 When joining tables often you'll find columns have the same name and only one of them is returned.
 To prevent this a pattern I've adopted is aliasing all columns of one table with a prefix. `pickWithPrefix(...)` and `pickWithoutPrefix(...)` are helpers methods to parse such a result.

-While this may be cumbersome, I've preferred it over ORMs in smaller projects.
+While this may be cumbersome, I've preferred it over ORM-style solutions in smaller projects; it keeps you close to the actual SQL and is very straightforward.

 Example: